Human Rights Department

 This CTA scholarship is given in memory of Dr. Martin Luther King Jr. to encourage ethnic minority students to become educators, school nurses, school counselors or school therapists and to promote professional growth for ethnic minority teachers and ESP members.

-César E. Chávez Memorial Education Awards Program
+César E. Chávez and Dolores Huerta Education Award Program

 LGBTQ+ Safety in Schools Grant and Scholarship Program in Honor of Guy DeRosa